chengpatrick/Procedural-Room-Content-Generation-MR/README.md

-# Procedural Room Centent Generation MR (PRG MR)
+# Procedural Room Content Generation MR (PRG MR)
-In this sample project, I will show how to procedural generate/setup virtual objects in an empty room in mixed reality(MR) in a room scanned by Meta Quest 3.
+In this sample project, I will show how to procedure generate/setup virtual objects in an empty room in mixed reality(MR) in a room scanned by Meta Quest 3.

 ![PRG gif1](https://github.com/chengpatrick/Procedural-Room-Content-Generation-MR/assets/57270044/054ffede-3a42-40d0-9583-903c5fa4346e)